brightsign/BrightAuthor-Plugins/Guest-List/README.md

 Hosting the XML Document
 ------------------------
 <p>You will need to make the “list.xml” document publicly available on the Internet so your networked player(s) can freely retrieve the list data.
-If you don’t have your own servers to host the XML document, you can also use a free Dropbox account: Please see this FAQ to learn more about publicly hosting files with Dropbox.</p>
+If you don’t have your own servers to host the XML document, you can also use a free Dropbox account: Please see the following FAQ to learn more about publicly hosting files with Dropbox: http://support.brightsign.biz/entries/21003508-Can-I-use-a-Dropbox-account-with-my-BrightSign</p>

 Adding the Data Feed and Plug-In to your Presentation
 ------------------------------------------------------